bids-standard/bids-extensions/docs/guide.md

 BEPS can be seen [here](https://bids.neuroimaging.io/get_involved.html#completed-beps) and a list of proposed/on going BEPs can be found [here]https://bids.neuroimaging.io/get_involved.html#extending-the-bids-specification)

-**_Note:_**
-> We strongly suggest that you explore the [specification](bids-specification.readthedocs.io) and
-> the [lists](https://bids.neuroimaging.io/get_involved.html#extending-the-bids-specification) linked [above](#what-is-a-bids-extension-proposal-(bep)) to find existing or ongoing efforts that may support what you are trying to add into the BIDS Specification.
-Someone may have already done all the work for you.

 ## Why contribute to BIDS?

 You can make something that is good even better without building it from scratch.